-FitOn boasts personalized plans, guided exercises by celebrity trainers, and community fitness engagement, all for the low, low price of $0.
-In fact, they really push that with their motto: Best workouts, always free, always on.
-The FitOn app offers a deep bench of guided workouts, including high-intensity interval training, pilates, yoga, arm workouts, cardio, and more.
+They push that with their motto: Best workouts, always free, always on.
+The FitOn app offers a deep bench of guided workouts, such as cardio, arm workouts, yoga, pilates, and high-intensity interval training.

 Free for a limited time

-Considering the millions of us currently stuck at home, Peloton offers an extended, 90-day free trial of its fitness app.
+In consideration of the millions of people currently stuck at home, Peloton offers an extended 90-day free trial of its fitness app.
 If your current budget doesn’t include one of their snazzy exercise bikes, the app still supplies you with equipment-free exercise courses that run the gamut of fitness disciplines.

 The app offers thousands of on-demand and live classes for that spin-class feel but with social distancing.
 The app also features guided programs ranging from 4 to 18 weeks long to help get you in shape at your own pace.
 Please take advantage of Peloton’s extended free trial promotion because there is no telling when it will end.